 If relevant, you should attend Imperial College Health Centre for immediate medical assessment.

-If you have missed the examination due to mitigating circumstances, then you are required to submit a MITIGATING CIRCUMSTANCES CLAIM FORM within five working days of the examination.
+If you have missed the examination due to mitigating circumstances, then you are required to submit a mitigating circumstances form within ten working days of the examination.

 In most cases you are required to submit the completed form to the Senior Tutor and provide relevant evidence.
 In limited circumstances, students can provide a completed form to the Senior Tutor and may 'self-certificate' - supporting evidence is not required.
 Your request will be considered by the MCB under the College's Policy and Procedure on Mitigating Circumstances - sections 5.1 and 5.2.